Béla Károlyi: Controversy

 Several of Károlyi's athletes from the "six-pack" era have criticized his training methods.
-Some of his former athletes, including Kristie Phillips, Dominique Moceanu, and Erica Stokes, have stated publicly that Károlyi was verbally and psychologically abusive during workouts.
+Some of his former athletes including Kristie Phillips, Dominique Moceanu, and Erica Stokes have publicly said that Károlyi was verbally and psychologically abusive during workouts.
 Károlyi's constant critical remarks about weight and body type were said to drive some gymnasts to develop eating disorders and low self-esteem.
-Some gymnasts, such as Phillips, Moceanu, and 1988 Olympian Chelle Stack, have also said they were compelled to continue training and competing even when coping with serious injuries such as broken bones.
-In one interview, Moceanu, who was one of Károlyi's final protégés, said: "I'm sure Béla saw injuries, but if you were injured, Béla didn't want to see it. ...
-You had to deal with it.
-I was intimidated.
-He looked down on me.
-He was six-feet something, and I was four-foot nothing."

-Károlyi was also said to strictly monitor his gymnasts' food intake: Moceanu, for instance, stated that at meets away from home, gymnasts were limited to consuming as few as 900 Calories a day.
+Some gymnasts, such as Phillips, Moceanu, and 1988 Olympian Chelle Stack also said that they were compelled to continue training and competing even when coping with serious injuries such as broken bones.
+In one interview, Moceanu (one of Károlyi's final protégés) said, "I'm sure Béla saw injuries, but if you were injured, Béla didn't want to see it....
+You had to deal with it."
+Károlyi also was said to strictly monitor his gymnasts' food intake: Moceanu, for instance, stated that at meets away from home, gymnasts were limited to consuming as few as 900 calories a day.
 Even Károlyi's supporters have admitted that at certain competitions, his gymnasts ate so sparingly that members of the men's gymnastics team smuggled food to them in their hotel rooms.

 However, many of Károlyi's most prominent gymnasts have vehemently defended him against these allegations.
 Nadia Comăneci, in her 2004 memoir Letters to a Young Gymnast, remarked that she literally trusted Károlyi with her life.
 She also stated that in Romania, the gymnasts at Károlyi's school consumed well-balanced diets and, in fact, ate better than most other civilians in the country at the time.
-Olympic medalists and Károlyi gymnasts Mary Lou Retton, Phoebe Mills and Kim Zmeskal, among others, have also praised Károlyi and his training regimen.
+Olympic medalists and Károlyi gymnasts Mary Lou Retton, Phoebe Mills and Kim Zmeskal among others, have also praised Károlyi and his training regimen.

-A number of former Károlyi gymnasts, both supporters and detractors, have acknowledged that some of the allegations about Károlyi were true, but have also claimed that the ends—medals—justified the means.
+A number of former Károlyi gymnasts, both supporters and detractors, have acknowledged that some of the allegations about Károlyi were true, but they have also claimed that the ends—medals—justified the means.
 In Joan Ryan's 1995 Little Girls in Pretty Boxes, 1992 Olympian Betty Okino said: "What Béla did worked.
 He motivated me by getting me mad."
 Some have claimed that Károlyi stopped treating gymnasts harshly when parents directly requested that he do so.
-In a column she wrote rebutting many of the claims of Little Girls in Pretty Boxes, Okino wrote: "Károlyi structured his training in a way that built your physical and mental strength to such a remarkable level that even he couldn't tear you down.
+In a column she wrote rebutting many of the claims of Little Girls in Pretty Boxes, Okino wrote, "Károlyi structured his training in a way that built your physical and mental strength to such a remarkable level that even he couldn't tear you down.
 Béla wanted to know that when push came to shove, his athletes could handle any situation thrown at them."